d2l-ai/d2l-en/chapter_recurrent-neural-networks/seq2seq.md

 ## Encoder

-In the encoder, we use the word embedding layer to obtain a feature index from the word index of the input language and then input it into a multi-level LSTM recurrent unit.
+In the encoder, we use the word embedding layer to obtain a feature index from the word index of the input language and then input it into a multi-level LSTM recurrent neural network.
 The input for the encoder is a batch of sequences, which is 2-D tensor with shape (batch size, sequence length).
-It outputs both the LSTM outputs, e.g the hidden state, for each time step and the hidden state and memory cell of the last time step.
+It outputs both the LSTM outputs, e.g the hidden state for each time step, as well as the hidden state and memory cell of the last time step.

 ```{.python .input  n=3}
 # Saved in the d2l package for later use